Quick Integration of Live Chatroom

 if(IRongCoreEnum.DatabaseOpenStatus.DATABASE_OPEN_SUCCESS.equals(code)) {

-// Local database opened, navigate to the conversation list page
+//Local database opened, navigate to conversation list

 } else {